• ER Wait Times

 Problems arising from laparoscopic gastric bands (lap bands) are common, and lap band removal is becoming more and more popular.
 As many as half of all people with gastric bands eventually have their lap band taken out for a number of reasons ranging from inadequate weight loss to serious complications.

 Fortunately, there are options for revising a gastric band to another weight loss surgery to maintain and improve long-term weight loss and health problems.
 The Center for Weight Loss Surgery at Newton-Wellesley Hospital does not place lap bands, but we can remove them and convert to another procedure.
-Learn more about our laparoscopic gastric band conversion procedure.

 About Gastric Bands